peter88213/novelyst/docs/help/tree_context_menu.md

 ### Expand

-Shows a whole subtree by expanding the selected tree element.
+Shows a whole branch by expanding the selected tree element.

 ### Collapse